GSA/fedramp-gov/pages/home.md

 keywords: FedRAMP, Federal Risk and Authorization Management Program, cloud, cloud CIO, federal cloud computing, cloud computing service models, cloud service providers, CSP, FedRAMP compliant, FedRAMP In-Process, FedRAMP Ready, GSA, General Services Administration
 hero-image: /assets/img/home-hero-unit.png
 hero-text: FedRAMP simplifies security for the digital age by providing a standardized approach to security for the cloud.
-hero-secondary-text: FedRAMP facilitates the shift from insecure, tethered, tedious IT to secure, mobile, nimble, and quick IT.
-The FedRAMP Program Management Office (PMO) mission is to promote the adoption of secure cloud services across the Federal Government by providing a standardized approach to security and risk assessment.
+hero-secondary-text: FedRAMP facilitates the shift from insecure, tethered, tedious IT to secure, mobile, nimble, and quick IT. <p>The FedRAMP Program Management Office (PMO) mission is to promote the adoption of secure cloud services across the Federal Government by providing a standardized approach to security and risk assessment.</p>
 hero-button-text: Hey, me too!
 hero-button-link: /about/
 banner-heading: FedRAMP enables Agencies to rapidly adapt from old, insecure legacy IT to mission-enabling, secure, and cost effective cloud-based IT.